timkelty/craftcms-classmate/README.md

 - Your resulting HTML remains all-utility.
 Onboarding a new developer to project, especially if they're already familiar with Tailwind or whatever framework, is much easier if they don't have to decipher a set of component classes.
 - Errors are more easily caught.
   - With an extracted component, misuse can happen easily and go unnoticed, e.g. a typo in your class attribute.
 With Classmate, when a class definition is missing, it is readily apparent to the developer.
+- Config can be shared with frontend JS.

 ## Configuration